Essential Items To Pack For A Working Holiday in Australia

 Powerbank Maybe a solar Powerbank

 Travel Adapter Plug .
-If you are taking a number of electrical goods with you such as phone, laptop, hairdryer, electric shaver, Powerbank, etc.
+If you are taking a number of electrical goods with you such as phone, laptop, camera, hairdryer, electric shaver, Powerbank, etc. you will need a travel adaptor plug as the three prongs electrical plugs in Australia are different to other countries.

 As I travel with a number of electronic tech items I like to keep all my chords, adaptors and other bits and pieces in an electronic accessory bag.
 I haven’t lost a thing from this bag so far!
 You can purchase one here.